jyli7/lattice/README.md

 #Lattice

-A lightweight framework for making JavaScript games.
+A lightweight framework for making javascript games.
 Handles user input, game states, level management, and collision detection.

 ## How to Use Lattice